AresValley/Artemis-DB/static/198/description.md

 GRAW DFM-09 performs measurement of temperature, humidity, air pressure, wind direction and wind speed.
+The state-of-the-art DFM-09 is one of the lightest and smallest radiosondes on the market and is also one of the most used radiosondes in the world.
+It was designed for precise and reliable measurement of temperature, humidity, air pressure, wind direction and wind speed.
+It is easy to use, making it the ideal instrument for daily sounding.